Bo Nilsson: Style and technique

-During the 1950s, critics assumed that Nilsson employed the serial techniques of the composers whose style he was imitating, and whose notational devices his scores borrowed.
-In 1961, however, he created a scandal in Sweden and Germany when he published an article in which he admitted that he had been "bluffing", and had merely used his ear to create music in the so-called Darmstadt style.
+In the 1950s, critics assumed that Nilsson employed the serial techniques of the composers whose style he was imitating, and whose notational devices his scores borrowed.
+In 1961, however, he created a scandal in Sweden and Germany when he published an article in which he admitted that he had been "bluffing", and had merely used his ear to create music in the Darmstadt School style.
 Despite this public confession, he is still sometimes described in reference works as a "serialist", and even as "one of the first to serialize open-form and chance techniques".
-Nilsson had encouraged the assumption that serialism was used in his compositions, in part by peppering his scores with numbers.
+Nilsson had encouraged the assumption that serialism was used in his compositions in part by peppering his scores with numbers.
 Complicated rhythms were designated by numerical proportions (e.g., 4:5, 7:8, 8:9, 3:16), and dynamics were sometimes specified numerically, as when he introduced a dynamic scale of 1.0 to 10.5 in Quantitäten for piano.
 Another method of perpetuating this myth was by providing mathematical formulas claimed to be the basis of aspects of the music.
 When Wolfgang Steinecke quoted one of these claims in a radio program, the German newspapers picked it up and spread the story.
-In fact, Nilsson had simply copied out formulas related to the integrals of rational functions, often with errors, from books belonging to his uncle Oka, a great lover of mathematics.
+In fact, Nilsson had simply copied out formulas related to the integrals of rational functions, often with errors, from books belonging to his uncle Oka.

-Beginning with Entrée for orchestra and tape (1962), Nilsson turned to a style akin to late Romanticism, and later in the 1960s he wrote film and television scores, for example Hemsöborna (1966) and Röda Rummet.
+Beginning with Entrée for orchestra and tape (1962), Nilsson turned to a neoromantic style, and later in the 1960s he wrote film and television scores, for example Hemsöborna (1966) and Röda Rummet.

-Entrée was commissioned by Swedish Radio for the last concert in the 1962–63 season of Nutida Musik, a concert that also served to open the Stockholm Festival (hence the work's title).
+Entrée was commissioned by Swedish Radio for the last concert in the 1962–63 season of Nutida musik, a concert that also served to open the Stockholm Festival (hence the work's title).
 Symbolic also of the beginning of a new phase in Nilsson's work, Entrée explores extremes.
 It includes a variety of musical styles and dynamics ranging from extremely soft to extremely loud, using an orchestra with a greatly expanded percussion section including oil drums, steel discs, marble plates, pots, pans, and bottles.
 There are just two short insertions of electronic music, which were realised with the assistance of Karl-Erik Welin.
 They are overlaid with sparse orchestral music played live, and consist of vague, almost deliberately colourless sounds.